COVID-19 Advice for landlords and letting agents

 Because of this you need to be aware that the Government has brought in emergency legislation to prevent private tenants from being evicted if they are unable to pay rent, and landlords will not be able to commence eviction proceedings for three months.
 I am sure that the council does not need to remind landlords that eviction by any other means, other than through a court order, is not lawful.
 The council will not hesitate to prosecute landlords who attempt to evict or harass tenants illegally.

-For vulnerable individuals that do not have anywhere else to go whilst they self-isolate, the local authority may be able to assist with temporary accommodation for these individuals only.
-Please contact the Public Health and Housing if you require further information.
+If you are renting to any vulnerable individuals (such as the elderly and those with underlying health conditions) they should be moved temporarily to stay with friends or family for the duration of the home isolation period.
+For vulnerable individuals that do not have anywhere else to go whilst they self-isolate,the local authority may be able to assist with temporary accommodation for these individuals only.
+Please contact Housing Options and Homelessness on 01284 757178.

-- considering what they are going to need in order to be able to stay at home for the full 14 days
+- considering what they are going to need in order to be able to stay at home during the isolation period

 - talking to their employer, friends and family to ask for their help to access what they will need to make their stay at home a success